 RiskyWomen and MCO Podcast

-MCO has partnership with RiskyWomen for a series of podcasts, in this episode our Asia Pacific Director, Kelly-Ann McHugh discuss the results of our Gifts and Entertainment Survey Report and talks about Conflicts of Interest Compliance.
+MCO and RiskyWomen are hosting a series of podcasts.
+In the first episode of the series, our Asia Pacific Director, Kelly-Ann McHugh discuss the results of the MCO Gifts and Entertainment Survey Report and talks about Conflicts of Interest Compliance.
 The podcast includes:

 - Key Issues for Financial and Corporate Sectors